KASHIFMD/NewsViz-Advanced-Equity-Research-Tool/README.md

 - requirements.txt: A list of required Python packages for the project.
 - faiss_store_openai.pkl: A pickle file to store the FAISS index.
 - .env: Configuration file for storing your OpenAI API key.

+## Proposed work:
+- Use of NLP technque to summarize the give selected chunks based on the query from users.
+-
+![AERT.png]